muhammadadyl/SarcasmDetection/README.md

-# Pytorch-Transformers-Classification
+# Twitter Sarcasm Detection Using Transformers

-This repository is based on the [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers) library by HuggingFace.
+This repository is based on the [Transformers](https://github.com/huggingface/transformers) library by HuggingFace.
 It is intended as a starting point for anyone who wishes to use Transformer models in text classification tasks.

 Table of contents
 =================